ElizaPopa/Automation/README.md

 ### This repository contain:

-1. Selenium WebDriver
+- Selenium WebDriver with implementation for ChromeDriver
-2. ChromeDriver with Options
+- ChromeDriver with Options
-3. How to take a screenshot
+- Automation for a login form with valid/invalid credentials
+- Automation for some buttons functionality
-4. Pages with login steps, Webelements, functions, methods with and without parameters
+- Pages with login steps, Webelements, functions, methods with and without parameters
-5. Tests using OOP: Inheritance, Polymorphism, Encapsulation
+- Tests using OOP: Inheritance, Polymorphism, Encapsulation
-6. TestNG annotations
+- TestNG annotations
+- How to take a screenshot